turingschool/backend-curriculum-site/module3/intermission_work.md

 ### Rails Routing

-Rewrite your Bike Share `routes.rb`:
+Rewrite your Book Club `routes.rb`:

 Module 3 requires you to know URLs, paths and HTTP verbs inside and out.
 Rewrite the routes file for your Book Club to use only methods that map directly to HTTP verbs: `get`, `post`, `put`, `patch` and `delete`.
 You will probably need to add `to:` and `as:` parameters to make sure your apps continue to work, and tests continue to pass.